Pelosi denies Trump access to House for State of the Union

 It was the latest round of brinkmanship between the president and Pelosi as they remain locked in an increasingly personal standoff over Trump’s demand for border wall money that has forced a partial government shutdown, now in its second month.

 Pelosi asked Trump last week to make other plans but stopped short of denying him the chamber for his address.
-She issued that denial Wednesday after the White House, in essence, called her bluff.
+She issued that denial Wednesday after Trump told her he wanted to go ahead with it — in essence, calling her bluff.

 In a letter to Pelosi earlier Wednesday, Trump dismissed her suggestion last week that the speech be postponed or delivered in writing due to security issues related to the partial government shutdown.
 Declaring there are “no security concerns,” Trump said he planned to fulfill his “Constitutional duty” to report to Congress on the state of the union.